Higher moments of intrinsic volumes of random beta-prime polytopes: Introduction and results

-where $G(d,s)$ denotes the Grassmannian of the $s$-dimensional linear subspaces of $\R^{d}$, $\nu_s$ is the unique rotation invariant probability measure on $G(d,s)$, $K|A$ denotes the orthogonal projection of $K$ onto an $s$-dimensional linear subspace $A$ and $C_{d,s}$ is a constant depending only on $d$ and $s$.
+where $G(d,s)$ denotes the Grassmannian of the $s$-dimensional linear subspaces of $\R^{d}$, $\nu_s$ is the unique rotation invariant probability measure on $G(d,s)$, $K|A$ denotes the orthogonal projection of $K$ onto an $s$-dimensional linear subspace $A$, and $C_{d,s}$ is a constant depending only on $d$ and $s$.
+For more information on convex bodies and intrinsic volumes, we refer to the book \cite{Sch14} by Schneider.

-For the expectations of the intrinsic volumes and the number of vertices of a random beta-prime polytope, Kabluchko, Temesvari, and Th{\"a}le in \cite{KTT19} proved exact formulas (among other results), and Affentranger \cite{A91} proved asymptotic results as $n\to\infty$.